wangvei/pydefect/tests/README.txt

 0. prerequisite:
     a.
 Unit-cell calculations with
-        a-1.
-Unit-cell lattice must be optimized.
+        a-1. unit-cell lattice being optimized
-        a-2.
-Band-edge position for the defect formation energies. a-3.
-Accurate DOS for the carrier concentration analysis.
+        a-2. band-edge positions from band structure calculation for the defect formation energies a-3. accurate DOS for the carrier concentration analysis
     b.
-POSCAR for a perfect supercell.
+Relaxed POSCAR for a perfect supercell.
     c.
 INCAR and KPOINTS for defect calculations.
-       INCAR does not include NELECT that will be determined automatically.
+       INCAR must not include NELECT that will be determined automatically.
     d. ~/.pydefect.yaml that contains the information of director for default potcars.
 An example is located in this directory. e.g., DEFAULT_POTCAR: /home/common/default_POTCAR